Call Today! 888-234-8376

 For more information about applying for a traditional term or whole life insurance policy, check out Qualifying for Life Insurance with Breast Cancer.

 Skin Cancer has become more common throughout the years and many people know someone who has been affected by this type of cancer.
-An estimated 9,500 people are diagnosed with skin cancer every day in the US.2
+An estimated 9,500 people discover they have skin cancer every day in the US.2

-And while most skin cancer cases won’t cause too much alarm for a lot of life insurance companies, there are some more aggressive forms of skin cancer which could significantly affect your chances at being able to qualify for a traditional term or whole life insurance policy.
+Most skin cancer cases won’t cause too much alarm for a lot of life insurance companies, and you may still be approved for a large death benefit.
+But there are some more aggressive forms of skin cancer which could significantly affect your chances at being able to qualify for a traditional term or whole life insurance policy.

-With nearly 230,000 new cases of lung and bronchus cancer diagnosed within the United States in 2019.3
+There were nearly 230,000 new cases of lung and bronchus cancer in the United States in 2019.3

-If you have been diagnosed with lung cancer in the past and are not currently using tobacco, theoretically you should be eligible for coverage provided that your cancer did not extend beyond a stage 4 diagnosis.
+If you have had lung cancer in the past and are not currently using tobacco, theoretically you should be eligible for coverage provided that your cancer did not extend beyond stage 4.

 Now will you be able to qualify for a traditional term or whole life insurance policy if you’ve been diagnosed with lung cancer and you continue to smoke?
 Probably not.

-And even if you were able to find a life insurance company that will offer you a traditional coverage as a smoker, the cost of such a policy will probably be very high.
+And even if you were able to find a life insurance company that will offer you a traditional coverage as a smoker, the cost of such a policy will probably be very high and the death benefit low.

 The good news is that there are some types of life insurance policies that will not ask an applicant if they are currently using tobacco.
-This could be a good option for those who have been diagnosed with lung cancer in the past and continue to use tobacco.
+Known as guaranteed issue life insurance, this coverage could be a good option for those who have been diagnosed with lung cancer in the past and continue to use tobacco.

 For more information about what types of life insurance policies you may or may not be able to qualify for, we would recommend that you visit our article: Qualifying for Life Insurance with Lung Cancer.

-While ovarian cancer doesn’t seem to get nearly the same amount of attention as other more common types of cancers, 1.3% of women will receive a positive diagnosis in their lifetime,4 and it’s particularly common in women between the ages of 40-70 years or age (Which also just happens to be some of the most common years folks begin thinking about purchasing a life insurance policy).
+While ovarian cancer doesn’t seem to get nearly the same amount of attention as other more common types of cancers, 1.3% of women will receive a positive diagnosis in their lifetime.4 Ovarian cancer is particularly common in women between the ages of 40-70 years or age. which also just happens to be some of the most common years folks begin thinking about purchasing a life insurance policy.

 Researchers have also found that the rate of ovarian cancers seem to be on the rise particularly in highly industrialized countries with women of higher socioeconomic status.

-The good news is that many women who have been diagnosed with ovarian cancer at an early stage will potentially be eligible to qualify for a traditional term or whole life insurance once their cancer is forced into remission.
+The good news is that many women who have early stage ovarian cancer will be eligible to qualify for a traditional term or whole life insurance once their cancer history shows long-term remission.

 However, many ovarian cancer cases will go undiagnosed in stages 0 and 1 simply because the patient isn’t likely to experience any symptoms.
 As a result, these cases will often be more difficult to treat and will likely be harder to insure.